 - Making meal times engaging and good fun

-- Or having your loved one involved in preparing meals
+- Or involving your loved one in meal preparation

-Remember, there could be a simple underlying issue that could be contributing to a decreased appetite, but if it continues and you begin to see weight loss and other issues (perhaps involving the content of the food you offer), consult with your loved one’s physician.
+Remember, there could be a simple underlying issue that could be contributing to a decreased appetite, but if it continues and you begin to see weight loss and other issues, consult with your loved one’s physician.

 Eating in the Good Old Days

 A 65-year-old memory care resident slowly started eating less and less at each mealtime and, as a result, she began to lose weight.
-Her family members and the staff began to naturally become concerned.
-At meal times, the resident kept neglecting her food, reflecting that perhaps she was “not very hungry”.
+Her family members and the staff naturally became concerned.
+At meal times, the resident kept neglecting her food, reflecting that perhaps she was not very hungry.
 One caregiver decided to ask the resident’s family what were her favorite meals as a child, and her family told her that their mother loved meatloaf and mashed potatoes.
 The caregiver told the kitchen to make meatloaf and mashed potatoes for the resident’s next meal.
 Later that day, when the resident saw her meal, she smiled, and the caregiver quickly noted that she indeed liked the meat and potatoes that had been prepared for her.
 She looked at the nurse’s aide and said, “Yes!
-My mom always used to prepare meat and potatoes forme in the good old days.”
-The resident ate her meal happily and told the caregiver about all memories of family dinners and her mom’s home cooked meals.
+My mom always used to prepare meat and potatoes in the good old days.”
+The resident ate her meal happily and told the caregiver about her memories of family dinners and her mom’s home cooked meals.

-Problems with the senses can occur in dementia patients.
-These include such issues as:
+Problems with the senses can occur in people with dementia.
+These include issues such as:

 - Misjudgment of temperature